Is turtle vine toxic to cats

 The plant gets its name from its ability to grow and spread quickly, similar to a turtle's pace.
 It's a relatively hardy plant that can grow in a variety of lighting conditions, making it a popular choice for indoor gardening.
 However, it's important to know that Turtle Vine is a member of the Commelinaceae family, which includes other plants that are known to be toxic to cats, such as Wandering Jew and Spiderwort.

-Benefits of indoor plants for cats
+Benefits of Indoor plants for cats

 While it's important to choose plants that are safe for your pets, there are numerous benefits to having indoor plants in your home.
 Plants can improve air quality, reduce stress levels, and even help with concentration and productivity.
 For cats, plants can provide a source of mental stimulation and help to reduce anxiety.